itsaliu90/itsaliu90.github.io/README.md

 <img src="https://github.com/yuningalexliu/yuningalexliu.github.io/blob/main/profile.jpeg?raw=true" alt="profile_pic" width="200"/>

-Nice to meet you.
+Nice to meet you!
 This is one of my little spaces on the web.
-Welcome!

-My goal with this site is to showcase some of the things I have made or written.
 Feel free to poke around!

 # Writing